uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-gui.md

 ![Cyberduck login 2](/images/hpc-file-transfer-gfx/cb-snip4.png)

-It won't log you in right away- you need one more step.
+It won't log you in right away - you need one more step.

 ![Cyberduck Duo push](/images/hpc-file-transfer-gfx/cb-snip5.png)